wawandco/milo/README.md

 ### Configuration

-Referees to run can get configured by creating a file named `.milo.yml` in the root of the folder to analize.
+Referees to run can get configured by creating a file named `.milo.yml` in the root of the folder to analyze.
 An example of the .milo.yml file that can be used as a starting point is:

 ```
-output: github # TODO!
+output: github # could be `github` or `silent`
 reviewers:
   - doctype/present
 ```